 The Australian sardine is a small, very fast-growing fish.
 It is an important prey species for a range of predators, such as Australian fur seals and species of tuna.
 There are a number of fisheries targeting Australian sardines around the country, with the largest fishery operating off SA.
 The sardines from this fishery are mainly used to feed southern bluefin tuna farmed off the SA coast, or used for feed in other fish farming operations, with a small amount available for human consumption.

 The SA and VIC fishery targets the same stock of Australian sardines; robust stock assessments undertaken in SA indicate that fishing is set at appropriate levels and there are no concerns over the amount of fishing taking place.
-The NSW fishery targets a separate stock, and at the current low catch level, fishing does not pose a sustainability concern.

 There are two fisheries catching sardines in WA.
 The west coast fishery provides the majority that are available for human consumption; stocks in both are healthy.